bryanbharper/philectrosophy/src/Server/public/blog.posts/path-routing-with-the-safe-stack.md

 In this case `Router.format` takes a list of the URL segments.
 This will produce something like "#/blog/my-slug".

-> Again, note that `dispatch` can be removed.

-We're ready to test it otu.
+We're ready to test it out.
 Run the following command:

 ```sh
 dotnet fake build -t run